 After the discovery of hidden Christian of Uramakmi area, those in Sotome area were also discovered.
 The Meiji government finally lifted the ban on Christianity in 1873.
 Six years later, Father Mar Marie de Rotz came to Sotome and devoted his life to his missionary and salvation work building Shitsu Aide Centre and Church, educating women.

-Pick up at the hotel or Nagasaki Station
+Pick up at the hotel or Nagasaki city centre

 take a chartered taxi or van

 Museum of Hidden Christian Cultural Tradition

 (Bastian's Hut, if time permits)

 Sotome Musuem of History and Folkfore

 De Rotz Memorial Hall, The former Shitsu Aid Centre